CH-Earth/summa/docs/installation/SUMMA_on_OS_X.md

     * `sudo port install cdo`    : to manipulate NetCDF files, see the [CDO homepage](https://code.mpimet.mpg.de/projects/cdo/)

 ## Using Homebrew
+Note: This was tested on an Apple machine with silicon M3 Pro chip that is running MacOS Sonoma (14.4.1) with homebrew (4.2.20).
 1. Install [Homebrew](https://brew.sh/) by opening the terminal and running the following command:

        /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"